 Participant activity will be central in group discussions and presentations of PhD projects.

-Students enrolled in the course will receive a text compendium with parts of the literature on the reading list on e-mail.
+Students enrolled in the course will receive a text compendium with parts of the literature on the reading list.

-One week daily Monday to Friday on campus (may be subject to change due to the Corona situation).
-A combination of lectures, group discussions and presentation of the candidates’ PhD-projects.
+One week, days Monday to Friday on campus.
+A combination of lectures, group discussions and presentations of the candidates’ PhD projects.
 This course uses Canvas as the platform for information and lectures.

 Time and place

 Date: Date: Monday 27.
 November 2023, 9.30 – Friday 01.
 December 2023, 15.00.

 Place: VID Diakonhjemmet (Campus Oslo), room: D14-D124